jmalicki/rust-advanced-heaps/proofs/README.md

 # Proof Tests

-This directory contains proof tests that use verification tools like Kani and Creusot.
+This directory contains proof tests that use verification tools like Kani.

 These tests are separate from regular tests because they: